simulabra/simulabra/misc/prompts/jsxconvert.md

 ```

 Based on this, convert the following code to the old style.
-Do not skip any :
+Do not skip any methods or lines: